Mountains & Night Skies - A Women's Photography Retreat in Swedish Lapland

 Marco has created the perfect setup for watching bears and wolverines.
 As our host, he’ll share stories about his work in wolverine and bear research.

-Your guide for this trip is Thomas, an experienced wildlife photographer.
+Your guide for this trip is Zsombor, a keen birder and wildlife fan.
 He will share tips on capturing photos of wildlife whether you're using a professional camera or your phone.

 Location and how to get here